What's Green About a Greenhouse?

 of sunlight they receive.
 This process uses light as the fuel to process and

 create nutrients for the plant to sustain itself.
-It is not only important in
+It is not only important

 The construction of a greenhouse is usually made up of materials for the

 walls, such as glass or plastic and roofing material.
-Sunlight itself is made
+Sunlight itself is

-selected few get out as efficiently as they got in.
+greenhouse, but only selected few get out as efficiently as they got in.

 One of those invisible wavelengths, infrared light, we experience as heat,